-Co-requisite: EDUC 4907 Offered: Fall/Spring
+Prerequisite: Admission to Educator Preparation Program Offered: Fall/Spring

 EDUC 4907 Student Teaching Field Experience

 In this capstone course, the teacher candidate will practice instructional competency under the supervision of a classroom teacher five days per week, all day, for one semester in a Texas Education Agency accredited school setting.
 As a professional practitioner, the candidate will demonstrate effective assessment, planning, implementation, and critical reflection.
 In addition, the candidate will participate in a weekly one-hour seminar.